How to Become a Sheriff: Career Education and Training Information

-Sources: *State and county government websites, **U.S. Bureau of Labor Statistics (BLS), ***Occupational Information Network.
+Sources: State and county government websites; U.S. Bureau of Labor Statistics (BLS); Occupational Information Network; Salary.com.

 Step 1: Become a Police Officer

 Several jurisdictions require sheriff candidates to be licensed or certified police officers.
-Qualifications for becoming a police officer generally include a high school diploma and the completion of a police academy training program.
-In most cases, program applicants will need to pass background checks and physical exams before moving on to study such topics as search and seizure, effective communications, defensive tactics, community policing, report writing and police vehicle operations.
+Qualifications for becoming a police officer include a high school diploma and the completion of a police academy training program.
+In most cases, program applicants will need to pass background checks and physical exams before moving on to study such topics such as search and seizure, effective communication, defensive tactics, community policing, report writing, and police vehicle operations.

 - Develop physical strength and endurance.
 Police academy training includes extensive physical conditioning.
 Cadets will need to develop the strength and stamina to endure physical activity for extended periods.
-Individuals interested in becoming police officers might want to consider getting in shape prior to applying to these training programs.
+Individuals interested in becoming police officers should consider getting in shape prior to applying to these training programs.

 Step 2: Earn an Undergraduate Degree